neurogears/st-andrews-2024/_slides/07-modern-gfx.md

 * Geometry: operates on primitives (lines, triangles) and outputs 0 or more primitives e.g. for level-of-detail transformations

-* Fragment: operates on rasterized pixels and outputs a color, e.g. for lighting and other color transformation
+* Fragment: operates on rasterized pixels and outputs a color, e.g. for lighting and other color transformations

 ---